In this section you will find out what these groups do, and be pointed to more detailed information.

 - commissions reviews on specific aspects of the department’s activities or performance, receives the reports and acts on their recommendations.

-Chaired by Dr Sean Duffy, Head of Department and CIO, SMT on alternate Tuesdays.
+Chaired by Dr Sean Duffy, Head of Department and CIO, SMT meets on alternate Tuesdays.
 Sub-groups of SMT meet weekly on Monday mornings, primarily to review project documentation and recruitment business cases.